 Types of Awards.
-The 2022 Plan permits us to award stock options, SARs, restricted stock awards, stock unit awards, performance awards, other stock-based awards and cash-based awards to eligible recipients.
+The Restated Plan permits us to award stock options, SARs, restricted stock awards, stock unit awards, performance awards, other stock-based awards and cash-based awards to eligible recipients.
 These types of awards are described in more detail below.

 Options.
 Employees of our Company or any subsidiary may be granted options to purchase common stock that qualify as "incentive stock options" within the meaning of Section 422 of the Code, and any eligible recipient may be granted options to purchase common stock that do not qualify as incentive stock options, referred to as "nonqualified stock options."
-The per share exercise price to be paid by a participant at the time an option is exercised may not be less than 100% of the fair market value of one share of our common stock on the date of grant (or 110% for incentive stock options granted to certain shareholders), unless the option is granted as a substitute award as described earlier.
-"Fair market value" under the 2022 Plan as of any date means the closing sale price of a share of our common stock on the New York Stock Exchange on that date.
+The per share exercise price to be paid by a participant at the time an option is exercised may not be less than 100% of the fair market value of one share of our common stock on the date of grant (or 110% for incentive stock options granted to a holder of more than 10% of our common stock), unless the option is granted as a substitute award as described earlier.
+"Fair market value" under the Restated Plan as of any date means the closing sale price of a share of our common stock on the NYSE on that date.

-The total purchase price of the shares to be purchased upon exercise of an option will be paid by the participant in cash unless the Committee allows exercise payments to be made, in whole or in part, (i) by means of a broker-assisted sale and remittance program, (ii) by delivery to us (or attestation as to ownership) of shares of common stock already owned by the participant, or (iii) by a "net exercise" of the option in which a portion of the shares otherwise issuable upon exercise of the option are withheld by us, or such other method permitted by the Committee.
+The total purchase price of the shares to be purchased upon exercise of an option will be paid by the participant in cash unless the Committee allows exercise payments to be made, in whole or in part, (i) by means of a broker-assisted sale and remittance program acceptable to the Committee, (ii) by delivery to us (or attestation as to ownership) of shares of common stock already owned by the participant, or (iii) by a "net exercise" of the option in which a portion of the shares otherwise issuable upon exercise of the option are withheld by us, or such other method permitted by the Committee.
 Any shares delivered or withheld in payment of an exercise price will be valued at their fair market value on the exercise date.

-An option will vest and become exercisable at such time, in such installments and subject to such conditions as may be determined by the Committee, and no option may have a term greater than 10 years from its date of grant (or five years for incentive stock options granted to certain shareholders).
+An option will vest and become exercisable at such time, in such installments and subject to such conditions as may be determined by the Committee, and no option may have a term greater than 10 years from its date of grant (or five years for incentive stock options granted to a holder of more than 10% of our common stock).
 No dividends or dividend equivalents may be paid or credited with respect to shares subject to an option award.

 The aggregate fair market value of shares of our common stock with respect to which incentive stock options granted to any participant may first become exercisable during any calendar year may not exceed \$100,000.
 Any incentive stock options that become exercisable in excess of this amount will be treated as nonqualified stock options.
-The maximum number of shares that may be issued upon the exercise of incentive stock option awards under the 2022 Plan is equal to the size of the 2022 Plan's share reserve as described above, and as proposed to be increased.
+The maximum number of shares that may be issued upon the exercise of incentive stock option awards under the Restated Plan is equal to the size of the Restated Plan's share reserve as described above, and as proposed to be increased.